Money Magazine Review

 - Investing - Method (20%)

 These are profiles of different investment strategies and investment products that investors can use.
-Some topics they have covered are: looking at stock buybacks, how to estimate the amount of rsik you can take, .
+Some topics they have covered are: looking at stock buybacks, how to estimate the amount of risk you can take, etc.

-Overall, the articles are not as advanced as abetter magazine like Kiplinger's.
+Overall the articles are not as advanced as a better magazine like Kiplinger's.
 Too often, they have obvious advice when it comes to investing ("think long-term") and personal finance ("use excess cash to pay down debt").
 The difficulty level of the articles is equivalent to the kind of personal finance issues you would see someone talking about on the evening news.
-There are articles that baity, like: "Time to Buy a Slice of Buffett?", "The Best Investment Ideas You Have Never Heard Of", and "High Returns, Low Risk".
-Another article, about a foreclosed house in Detroit entitled, "Is this a $6,900 bargain?".
-These kind of articles seem designed more to to pique the readers interest rather than educate.
+There are articles that bait you, like: "Time to Buy a Slice of Buffett?", "The Best Investment Ideas You Have Never Heard Of", and "High Returns, Low Risk."
+Another article, about a foreclosed house in Detroit entitled, "Is this a $6,900 bargain?"
+These kinds of articles seem designed more to pique the readers interest rather than educate.
 I don't think many people really have an interest in foreclosed real estate in Detroit.

-When it comes to making more money, they had 3 articles that I saw that recommended: selling your gold, moneitzing your hobby (i.e. selling your hand-made jewerly at trade shows), and checking to see if you have any unclaimed money with the state.
+When it comes to making more money, they had 3 articles that I saw that recommended: selling your gold, monetizing your hobby (i.e. selling your hand-made jewelry at trade shows), and checking to see if you have any unclaimed money with the state.
 These are very amateurish approaches to maximizing your income.